 Curiosity: Pokemon Dunsparce was inspired by this Japanese yokai.

 How is a Tsuchinoko?

 Tsuchinoko is described as being 30 to 80 centimeters long and very much like a snake.
 However, it has a central circumference that is much wider than the head or tail.
 Yes, we can compare this appearance to a snake when it eats something big and gets swollen.

-In addition, Tsuchinoko has similar fangs and poison to those of the vipers.
+In addition, Tsuchinoko has prey and venom similar to those of vipers.
 Some reports also describe tsuchinoko as being able to jump up to 1 meter away.
-And it doesn’t stop there, he still has the ability to take another leap while still in the air.
+And it doesn't stop there, it still has the ability to take another leap while it's still in the air.

 According to legend, some tsuchinoko have the ability to speak and a propensity to lie.
 They also have a taste for alcohol.
-The legend records that sometimes the Tsuchinoko swallows its own tail thus managing to turn like a wheel.
+Legend has it that sometimes the Tsuchinoko swallows its own tail, thus managing to spin like a wheel.

 Very peculiar things gathered in a creature just a few inches long.

 This is a question that is very difficult to answer positively.
 After all, this is a yokai, a creature of Japanese folklore.
 But it is quite easy to mistake a swollen snake for food for this creature.
 Perhaps this is where rumors about these beings are seen.

 But seriously, we have many interesting creatures in Japanese folklore.
 And it's always good to learn more about them, you never get bored about it.
 And as has been said before, we have other articles here on the site that talk about other yokai.

 Check out the other articles, and if you have any questions, suggestions or anything, leave your comment.
 I ask you to share the article on social networks, it helps a lot.
 In addition, thanks for reading the article, see you next time.